The BCTF offers a variety of free workshops to teachers that aim to

 an inclusive and comprehensive sexual health education program.

-Supporting Gender-Inclusive Communities
+Supporting Gender-Inclusive Communities (for parents)

 what teachers are doing to make schools gender-inclusive.
 This

 workshop will help develop an understanding of the risks facing trans*